hammer-io/yggdrasil/endor/README.md

 was just sent.
 Scroll up to the email service test, and you'll see an email preview URL.
 Copy/paste that into your browser to see the email as it would have been delivered to a real user.

+## Permissions
+The middleware for checking if a user is authorized to view certain data is contained in the authorization folder.
+The authorization middleware requires specific naming of the parameters as detailed below and the endpoint must be authenticated to verify the identity of the user making the requests.

+- For project authorization, the projectId must be labeled as such in the request's params.
+There are two levels: Owner level (the user must be an owner of the project) or Contributor level (the user must be a contributor or an owner).
+- For user authorization, the username/id must be labeled as user and be located in the request's params.
+There is only one level: User level (the user must be the one editing themselves.)